ci-wdi-900/for-of-4-lyfe-solution/README.md

 And every function should be declared with a function expression, because it prevents our functions being reassignable, preventing many a potential bug.

-Together, they make a dynamic duo serving up simpler and safer syntax for solution-slingers!
+Together, they make a dynamic duo, serving up simpler and safer syntax for solution-slingers!

 That one got away from me.
 Sorry!